Protection of Minors on Campus

 All program organizers must obtain a background check for themselves and each program staff prior to that person interacting with minors.
-A cleared background check, at a minimum must include:
+A Protection of Minors cleared background check, at a minimum must include:

 B. An out-of-state criminal record check using private, third-party providers of such checks, provided that any out of state criminal record check shall include a Social Security trace search and county-based criminal record search in the counties in which the individual has resided within the past 10 years.